Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 }) ('PMLUEC')
 ```

-Now that the function is easier to read, let's figure out what it does.
+Since we now have a human-readable function, let's figure out what it does.

-First it calls a function that returns some URI encoded cipher text.
+First, it calls a function that returns some URI-encoded cipher text.
 It then takes that cipher text and decodes it with the key `PMLUEC` using a repeating-key XOR decryption scheme.
-Next it takes the plain text string, and splits it along a delimiter to get all of the properties into a list.
+Next, it takes the plain text string and splits it along a delimiter to get all of the properties into a list.

-The end of this function is fairly interesting, if you were to start replacing all the `Y833.S0l()` function calls with the element in the argument, all the replacements will be wrong.
-The function initially defined in `retrieve_property` shifts and removes some entries based on the index passed into `W1O` and a value gets incremented every function call.
-If the function is not called with the indexes 31, 9, 32, 16, 38, 17, 27, 19 sequentially, the function will fail to reposition all properties correctly.
+The end of this function is pretty interesting.
+If you were to start replacing all the `Y833.S0l()` function calls with the element in the argument, all the replacements would be wrong.
+The function initially defined in `retrieve_property` shifts and removes some entries based on the index passed into `W1O`, and a value gets incremented every function call.
+If the function is not called with the indexes 31, 9, 32, 16, 38, 17, 27, and 19 sequentially, the function will fail to reposition all properties correctly.

-When I first saw this, I thought I would have to track down where the function was called the first x amount of times and get the value that it returns so I could replace the function call with the actual property.
-But thankfully, a little further down the file, another obfuscated function calls `Y833.S0l()` with the proper sequence.
+When I first saw this, I thought I would have to track down where the function was called the first x number of times to get the value it returns so I could replace the function call with the actual property.
+Thankfully, a little further down the file, another obfuscated function calls `Y833.S0l()` with the proper sequence.

 #### Streamlining
-To streamline the process of decoding the properties, I wrote a function that allows me to automatically decode, find the delimiter, split it along the delimiter into an array, and finally unshift the array to retrieve the full properties list:
+To streamline the process of decoding the properties, I wrote a function that allows me to automatically decode, find the delimiter, split it along the delimiter into an array, and finally unshift the array to retrieve the properties list:
 {{< details summary="___Click to reveal Properties Decoder Script___" >}}
 ```js
 function retrieve_shifted_properties_list(cypher_text, key, shift_rules) {